milgra/zenmusic/TEST.md

 8. metadata editor

  - click on tag editor button ( horizontal bars ), popup should show up, it should show correct values SCREENSHOT
+ - check path, it should be relative path after organized enabled SCREENSHOT
  - click on cancel button, popup should disappear
  - click on tag editor button again
  - click on date field, add 1974